denmarksdev/news-log-analysis/README.md

 # Virtual Machine the easy way

-he easy way to run this project use **Virtual Box** to create virtual machine base Linux and **Vagrant** to configure and share computer host files to VM host files.
+The easy way to run this project use **Virtual Box** to create virtual machine base Linux and **Vagrant** to configure and share computer host files to VM host files.

 What you need to do: